Each mum who has PND, experiences it in a different way. But it is possible to break the cycle – you just need to know how.

 Physical discomfort during pregnancy including restless legs, pregnancy insomnia and difficulty getting comfortable due to physical changes, commonly stops pregnant women from getting restful sleep.

-Understanding this PND cycle is crucial to helping a mum recover and there are two things any mum can start to do today in her life to help reduce her symptoms and start to break this cycle.
+Understanding this PND cycle is crucial to helping a mum recover.
+Here are two things any mum can start to do today in her life to help reduce her symptoms and start to break this cycle.

 A mother who has PND often can doubt her ability as a mum or her connection with her child.
 This can cause her to think of herself as a “bad mum” or a “failure”.